kcl-ddh/digipal/README.md

 	TWITTER = 'TwitterUsername'
 	GITHUB = 'GithubUsername/ProjectName'
 	COMMENTS_DEFAULT_APPROVED = True
-	COMMENTS_DISQUS_SHORTNAME = "yourdisquusname"
+	COMMENTS_DISQUS_SHORTNAME = "yourDisqusName"

 ### Lightbox
-If set to True, links to the Lightbox will be available in Collections' page, and the Lightbox will not redirect to the home page.
+If set to True, the links to the Lightbox will be available in Collections' page, and the Lightbox will be correctly working and accessible.
+The default setting value is False.

 	LIGHTBOX = False

 ### Annotator Settings
-	ANNOTATOR_ZOOM_LEVELS = 7
-	REJECT_HTTP_API_REQUESTS = False # if True, prevents any change to the DB
+	ANNOTATOR_ZOOM_LEVELS = 7	# This setting sets the number of zoom levels of OpenLayers' image map REJECT_HTTP_API_REQUESTS = False	# if True, prevents any change to the DB

 ## Run Digipal
 In your Digipal root folder, run:

 	python manage.py runserver

-Run you browser at the address http://localhost:8000
+Run you browser at the address localhost:8000